Remote Education Overview

 We use a combination of the following approaches to teach pupils remotely:

 Class work tasks are set through OneDrive, with clear instructions as to what tasks to complete and an outline for each fortnightly period.
 Most activities will be narrated to support their successful completion.
 Work is stored in dated folders and each folder, assignment and activity is numbered and titled carefully with enough activities to last approximately 45 minutes.
-The content of the work in KS3, Year 10 and Year 12 will be all new curricular learning.
-In Year 11 and 13 - 25% of work will be revision of prior learning and 75% new content.
+The content of the work will be all new curricular learning.
 The OneDrive folder structure allows students to access prior learning for exam revision purposes.
 Students, as far as is practicable, should follow their normal school timetable.
 The number of activities provided on the OneDrive equates to the number of sessions per week.

 All assignments are set via our Virtual Learning Environment (Frog/VLE).
 These are compulsory with a minimum of 1 assignment being set per class per fortnight (this is discretionary for single session teachers).
 These assignments are set by the class teacher.
 Feedback is provided via our Virtual Learning Environment (Frog/VLE), ideally weekly.
 The completion of assignments by students is tracked weekly and monitored by teachers in the first instance, and then centrally.
 Assignments are used to assess the knowledge and skills covered in the OneDrive classwork and to identify areas of weakness or misconceptions.
 The knowledge and skills ‘assessed’ are integrated with the work covered in the OneDrive.

 Any live sessions will be delivered via MS Teams.
 Attendance to these will be strongly recommended but voluntary.
-We are planning to create a calendar of live sessions weekly with slots for many subjects.
 Any live session will last a minimum of 30 minutes approximately and outline tasks to complete and some teaching of knowledge and skills relating the OneDrive classwork.
 We may use the chat function for immediate interactivity and feedback; recordings can be made if safeguarding criteria are met.

 Engagement and Feedback